 This brief was developed by Monica Kothari, Amanda Coile, Carrie Hemminger, Christine Demmelmaier, Arja Huestis and Denise Lionetti under the MQSUN+ programme.
-Special acknowledgements to our MQSUN+ core team and consultant teams, the SUN countries we have partnered with and the SUN Movement Secretariat-all who have contributed to these key learnings and the successful TA we have provided to scale up nutrition efforts.
+Special acknowledgements to Tamsin Walters, Rebecca Brown and Jane Keylock as well as our MQSUN+ core team and consultant teams, the SUN countries we have partnered with and the SUN Movement Secretariat-all of whom have contributed to these key learnings and the successful TA we have provided to scale up nutrition efforts.